MathWorks Certification Program Policies

 Admittance to Exam

-Each candidate must supply two forms of identification to gain admission to the exam room and take the exam.
-The first must be a government-issued photo identification (e.g., driver’s license or passport).
-A second form of identification (e.g., credit card or university-issued ID card) may be requested for admittance.
-The name on the registration form must match the name as it appears on the identification.
+Each candidate must supply two forms of identification (ID) to participate in the exam.
+The first must be a government-issued photo ID (e.g., driver’s license or passport).
+The second can be a credit card or university-issued ID.
+The name on the registration form must match the name as it appears on the IDs.

 Security and Integrity